-In May, I eventually made my way back to work but there was still a lot of uncertainty if this was even safe and what the protocols were to ensure we stayed COVID-free.
+In May, I eventually made my way back to work.
+There was still a lot of uncertainty if this was even safe and what the protocols were to ensure we stayed COVID-free.
 I didn't see any of my friends.
-It felt like the outside COVID world was constantly changing, while everything stayed the same inside my family bubble.
-This hugely contributed to the feelings of disorientation in relation to time.
+It felt like the outside COVID-19 world was constantly changing but inside my family bubble, everything was the same.
+This definitely contributed to the feelings of disorientation in relation to time.

-Since I was staying home, I had a bunch of extra time in my days when I wasn't working or doing schoolwork.
+Since I was only staying home, I had a bunch of extra time in my days when I wasn't working or doing schoolwork.
 I'm a generally busy person, so having a bunch of free time all of a sudden was a foreign feeling.
-There was a lot of pressure to fill all of the extra time we had with something productive.
-Whether it be picking up a new hobby, taking extra classes, or working out a lot, it felt unacceptable to take the extra time to relax or process everything that was going on.
-Everyday I felt myself asking: "What have I accomplished today?"
+There was a lot of pressure to fill all of the extra time we suddenly had with something productive.
+Whether it be picking up a new hobby, taking extra classes, or working out a lot, it felt unacceptable to take time to relax or process everything that was going on.
+Everyday I felt myself asking, "what have I accomplished today?"
 It was exhausting to see people learning how to cook, working out more, or learning a new instrument on my social media.
 It made me feel like I wasn't doing enough.
+That period of time was extremely draining.

-From May to August, it really felt like there was no hope or end in sight.
+From May to August, it really felt like there was no hope.
+It felt like there was no end in sight.
 I thought that I was going to be stuck in a time warp forever.
-Still to this day, a lot of things don't feel real.
-When you spend a lot of your days inside behind a screen, you stop paying attention to what day it is and what's going on around you.
-It really is hard to imagine that there will be a time when things are "normal" again.
+Still to this day, a lot of stuff doesn't feel real.
+When you spend a lot of your days inside, behind a screen, you start to stop paying attention to what day it is or what is going on around you.
+It really is hard to imagine that there will be a day when things are "normal" again.